dvidos/handcrafted-os/nursery/build-attempt3/roadmap.md

 * ~~Make and put the tiniest executables, into the image~~
 * ~~Then bring in libc, on top of syscalls, make unit tests~~
 * Then bring in the basic programs from : init, shell, edit, etc.
+* Port sash to work as shell
+  * May need to implement pipe() for pipes
+  * May need to implement shared memory IPC for pipes (also usable in Graphics Server)
+  * May need to implement flags O_CREATE and O_WRITE etc.
+  * May need to implement chattr, chmod, chown, chgrp
+* Move from nursery to root, move root to graveyard
+* Create a filter in userapps for single-file programs, make appropriate makefile
+  * Create true, false, cat, and all those small things we need

 _(we are now in parity with existing kernel, move to project root)_